 Member of ISOTC 84/JWG 5 – Pulmonary delivery device group that developed standard ISO 20072 ‘Aerosol drug delivery device design verification – Requirements and test methods’. (activity completed).

 Has made over 50 presentations at International Conferences and has many papers published in peer reviewed journals.

 Sarah Zellnitz is a pharmacist by training.
 During her PhD at the Graz Technical University (AT) she explored glass beads as new model carries in dry powder inhalers (DPIs) and gained expertise in particle engineering via surface modification and detailed material characterization.
 She currently holds the position of Senior Scientist at Area II “Advanced Products and Delivery” at the Research Center Pharmaceutical Engineering (RCPE) in Graz (AT), where she is leading the Inhalation group and coordinating the different activities in this field.
 Her research focus is on tailoring DPI formulations via mechanistic understanding of the interplay of material properties, formulation properties, adhesive-cohesive force balance and drug detachment.

-Sarah has joined the conference abstract review panel for Drug Delivery to the Lungs (DDL) last year.
+Sarah has joined the conference abstract review panel for Drug Delivery to the Lungs (DDL) in 2016.